 The adage success is in the prepwork couldn’t be more true when it comes to painting your home’s exterior.
 And depending on your home’s style and age, there may be safe and specific ways to go about it.
-Read on to see how to create a clean and smooth surface for the paint to stick onto to ensure your new paint job withstands the test of weather and time.
+Read our exterior paint guide to learn how to create a clean and smooth surface for the paint to stick onto to ensure your new paint job withstands the test of weather and time.

 Be sure to remove any peeling or flaking paint before painting.